solidfire/solidfire-cli/README.md

 Description:

-CreateSnapshot is used to create a point-in-time copy of a volume.A snapshot can be created from any volume or from an existing snapshot.Note: Creating a snapshot is allowed if cluster fullness is at stage 2 or 3.Snapshots are not created when cluster fullness is at stage 4 or 5.
+CreateSnapshot is used to create a point-in-time copy of a volume.
+A snapshot can be created from any volume or from an existing snapshot.
+Note: Creating a snapshot is allowed if cluster fullness is at stage 2 or 3.
+Snapshots are not created when cluster fullness is at stage 4 or 5.

 Options: